aditipatil0711/Course-Django-producthunt-clone/README.md

 # Producthunt-clone
-Tried to make a product hunt clone with Django
+Tried to make a product hunt clone with Django web framework and postgres as DB